gobygo-rgb/alien_invasion/README.txt

-Alien invasion writen by you with pygame module
+Alien invasion writen by you with pygame module.
+Last modify date: 2021/8/3